SJ429/Web-Design-Challenge/README.md

 ## Web Visualization Dashboard (Latitude)

-This assignment was to create a Web Visualization Dashboard of weather in more that 500 cities at different latitudes relative to the equator line.
+This assignment was to create a Web Visualization Dashboard of weather in more than 500 cities at different latitudes relative to the equator line.

 The Dashboard was built using HTML, CSS, and Bootstrap.

-The visualizations include latitude versus temperature, humidity, cloudiness, and windSpeed.
+The visualizations include latitude versus temperature, humidity, cloudiness, and windspeed.

 ![](assets/images/Capture_2.PNG)